Device-independent uncloneable encryption: Introduction

 An uncloneable encryption scheme needs to satisfy a standard notion of indistinguishability (or semantic security) that any encryption scheme needs to satisfy.
 Aside from this, \cite{BL20} introduced two notions of security that an uncloneable encryption scheme should satisfy: uncloneability and uncloneable-indistinguishability.
 The uncloneable encryption scheme given \cite{BL20} was a simple construction based on Wiesner states and monogamy of entanglement games.
 While this scheme achieved uncloneability in the plain model, it did not achieve uncloneable-indistinguishability, even in the quantum random oracle model (QROM).
-In particular, this means that their scheme cannot do uncloneable encryption of single-bit messages.

-Following \cite{BL20}, there have been several subsequent works on uncloneable encryption. \cite{MST21} showed that uncloneable-indistinguishability cannot be achieved by schemes using certain kinds of states, and other limitations of the proof techniques employed in \cite{BL20}. \cite{AK21} considered public-key uncloneable encryption; \cite{GMP22} gave a protocol for uncloneable encryption based on the post-quantum hardness of the learning with errors (LWE) problem.
+Following \cite{BL20}, there have been several subsequent works on uncloneable cryptography. \cite{MST21} showed that uncloneable-indistinguishability cannot be achieved by schemes using certain kinds of states, and other limitations of the proof techniques employed in \cite{BL20}. \cite{AK21} considered public-key uncloneable encryption; \cite{GMP22} gave a protocol for uncloneable encryption based on the post-quantum hardness of the learning with errors (LWE) problem.
 Recently, \cite{AKL+22} gave a more complicated uncloneable encryption protocol based on subset coset states that achieves uncloneable-indistinguishability in the QROM.
 Moreover, \cite{AKL+22} also gave some impossibility results showing that certain kinds of schemes cannot achieve uncloneable-indistinguishability in the plain model.
+The concept of uncloneable decryption keys, or single-decryptor encryption, was introduced by \cite{GZ20}, which takes a reversed perspective compared to uncloneable encryption: here a quantum decryption key is made uncloneable rather than a ciphertext, with the security requirement being only a single party should be able to use the decryption key to decrypt a classical ciphertext. \cite{GZ20} showed that single-decryptor encryption is equivalent to uncloneable encryption under a certain security definition, but other definitions of single-decryptor encryption have also been considered, see e.g. \cite{CLLZ21}.

 As noted in \cite{BJL+21}, uncloneable encryption can be considered the second level in the hierarchy of uncloneable objects, since it makes \emph{information} uncloneable.
 The first level of the hierarchy only lets us verify the authenticity of objects: this is where private-key quantum money lies.
 At the top level of the hierarchy, \emph{functionalities} are made uncloneable: this includes quantum copy protection and secure software leasing.
 It would be natural to ask if higher levels of the hierarchy can be used to achieve lower levels.
 Indeed, \cite{BL20} showed that uncloneable encryption can be used to construct private-key quantum money.
 More surprisingly, it has been shown \cite{CMP20, AK21} that uncloneable encryption can be used to construct quantum copy protection of a certain class of functions, although these constructions require either the QROM \cite{CMP20} or additional computational assumptions \cite{AK21}.